-Here is an example from another client, let us call him Joe.
+Here is an example from another client; let us call him Joe.
 Joe was doing a presentation on the next direction of their product.
-Towards the middle, his VP comes in and asked him what the bottom line was.
+Towards the middle, his VP came in and asked him what the bottom line was.
 Joe got frustrated that the VP asked for the point without listening to his entire presentation.
 As he was telling me this, I asked, so what was your point?
-He paused and said, “I am not sure, I thought I would lay out all the information and the audience would make their own point”.
+Finally, he paused and said, “I am not sure, I thought I would lay out all the information, and the audience would make their own point.”
 Voila!
-Joe was inundated with the details of the issue, he did a good job bringing up the complexities, but he didn’t do his own homework – i.e. forming his own opinion about it.
+Joe was inundated with the details of the issue, he did a good job bringing up the complexities, but he didn’t do his own homework – i.e., forming his own opinion about it.
 Why not?
 I asked.
 He said it was not an obvious decision.
 It depended on the priority and making hard choices.

 I got curious, why the senior leaders are asking for a concise summary?
 Here is what came to me.

 According to the book, Your Brain at Work by David Rock, our brain’s processing section (pre-frontal cortex or PFC) is a very energy-hungry, scarce resource.
-On top, the PFC is also very small compared to the rest of the brain.
-Given that the leader’s brain is usually dealing with a few other issues, his PFC is not readily available for complex processing.
-That’s why the audience in the meetings would be benefited if someone (the person who spent time in this area and/or a subject matter expert) can convey the message in short.
-While I am not saying we should just make mindless suggestions without considering the complexities, we can always give our ten thousand feet view with a side note of caution.
-It helps the audience to get our point easily and also allows them to use their analytical brains if they choose to.
+On top of it, the PFC is also very small compared to the rest of the brain.
+Given that the leader’s brain usually deals with a few other issues, his PFC is not readily available for complex processing.
+That’s why if someone (the person who spent time in this area and/or a subject matter expert) can convey the message in short, it saves the audience’s expensive PFC processing.
+While I am not saying we should make mindless suggestions without considering the complexities, we can always give our ten thousand feet view with a side note of caution.
+It helps the audience get our point easily and allows them to use their analytical brains if they choose to.

 While thinking on the feet and a clear, concise delivery is a major area for Executive Presence, it is not everything.
 I found two resources that cover the topic in more detail.

-- The book Executive Presence – The Missing Link between Merit and Success by Sylvia Ann Hewlett – Hewlett used a wealth of hard data – including a new nationwide survey and dozens of focus groups to describe EP to be a dynamic mix of three things.
+- The book Executive Presence – The Missing Link between Merit and Success by Sylvia Ann Hewlett – Hewlett used a wealth of hard data – including a new nationwide survey and dozens of focus groups to describe EP as a dynamic mix of three things.

 - How you act (gravitas) – Do you show up as a lion or a chipmunk?